 While the ADEA states that state employees are covered under its protections, recent U.S. Supreme Court decisions have limited the ability of state employees to sue their employers for money damages (see question 15).
 If you are a state employee who has suffered age discrimination, you may need to discuss your individual situation with an attorney to figure out how best to proceed.

-- Executives or others "in high policy-making positions" can be required to retire at age 65 if they would receive annual retirement pension benefits worth $44,000 or more.
+- Executives or other upper level decision-making positions can be required to retire at age 65 if they would receive annual retirement pension benefits worth $44,000 or more.

-- There are special exceptions for police and fire personnel, tenured university faculty and certain federal employees having to do with law enforcement and air traffic control.
+- When public safety is in danger, the ADEA makes an exception to the involuntary retirement rule.
+For example, pilots and bus drivers are included in the exception along with special exceptions for police officers fire personnel, tenured university faculty and certain federal employees having to do with law enforcement and air traffic control.
 If these exceptions may apply to you, check with your personnel office or an attorney for details.

 - An employer may not include age preferences, limitations, or specifications in job notices or advertisements.
-As a narrow exception to that general rule, a job notice or advertisement may specify an age limit in the rare circumstances where age is shown to be a "bona fide occupational qualification" (BFOQ) reasonably necessary to the essence of the business (see question 6).
+As a narrow exception to that general rule, a job notice or advertisement may specify an age limit in the rare circumstances where age is shown to be a "bona fide occupational qualification,” meaning a person of that age is necessary to the business (see question 6).

 - Apprenticeship programs, including joint labor-management apprenticeship programs, generally may not discriminate on the basis of an individual's age.
 Age limitations in apprenticeship programs are valid only if they fall within certain limited exceptions; consult with an attorney if this may affect you.

 - Nothing in the ADEA specifically prevents an employer from asking an applicant's age or date of birth.
-However, because such inquiries may deter older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age, requests for age information will be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.
+However, b because asking these questions may discourage older workers from applying for employment or may otherwise indicate possible intent to discriminate based on age, requests for age information will be closely scrutinized to make sure that the inquiry was made for a lawful purpose, rather than for a purpose prohibited by the ADEA.

 - An employer cannot force you to retire at a certain age (except for a few narrow exceptions).